-Cultivated bananas (Musa sp.) resulted from a complex process of natural inter-(sub-)specific hybridization (Martin et al., 2020b, Simmonds, 1962, Perrier et al., 2011, Martin et al., 2023).
+Cultivated bananas (Musa sp.) resulted from a complex process of natural inter(sub)specific hybridization (Simmonds, 1962; Perrier et al., 2011; Martin et al., 2020b, 2023).
 They are vegetatively propagated and only a very limited number of these cultivars are grown on a large scale.
-For example, the commercial dessert Cavendish banana represents more than 50% of the world production (Lescot, 2020).
-Banana culture faces major biotic stresses, including the fungal disease caused by a Fusarium sp. lineage named TR4 that currently threatens banana cultures (Viljoen et al., 2020).
-There is thus a crucial need for breeding disease resistant bananas while maintaining agro-morphological and fruit quality traits.
-However, breeding strategies are hampered by the sterility or very low fertility of cultivars which limits crossing abilities and progeny number.
+For example, the commercial dessert Cavendish banana represents >50 % of the world production (Lescot, 2020).
+Banana culture faces major biotic stresses, including the fungal disease caused by a Fusarium sp. lineage named TR4, which currently threatens banana cultures (Viljoen et al., 2020).
+There is thus a crucial need for breeding disease-resistant bananas while maintaining agro-morphological and fruit quality traits.
+However, breeding strategies are hampered by the sterility or very low fertility of cultivars, which limits crossing abilities and progeny number.
 In this context, knowledge of cultivar parentage would represent a very useful resource for breeding.

-Main domestication traits of bananas relate to fruit edibility, with the selection by humans of plants with parthenocarpic seedless fruits, and therefore with low fertility.
-Three main species are involved in their formation process: Musa acuminata (A genome, 2n=2x=22), Musa balbisiana (B genome, 2n=2x=22) and Musa schizocarpa (S genome, 2n=2x=22).
-So far, the A genome was present in all analysed banana cultivars, except the small group of Fe'i cultivars that derived only from Musa species of the Australimusa series (T genome, 2n=2x=20) (Jarret et al., 1992, Simmonds and Shepherd, 1955, Martin et al., 2023).
+The main domestication traits of bananas relate to fruit edibility, with the selection by humans of plants with parthenocarpic seedless fruits, and therefore with low fertility.
+Three main species are involved in their formation process: Musa acuminata (A genome, 2n = 2x = 22), M. balbisiana (B genome, 2n = 2x = 22) and M. schizocarpa (S genome, 2n = 2x = 22).
+So far, the A genome has been present in all analysed banana cultivars, except the small group of Fe'i cultivars that derived only from Musa species of the Australimusa series (T genome,